ruiiiiqi/ruiiiiqi.github.io/_pages/about.md

 I am a fifth-year Ph.D. candidate in [Operations Research and Financial Engineering](https://orfe.princeton.edu/) at Princeton University, advised by [Matias Cattaneo](https://cattaneo.princeton.edu/).
 My goal is to design methodologies that embody best practices with provable guarantees, and advance understanding of complex models and methods.
 I mainly work on:

- - **Foundational Research in Applied Probability and Statistics,** focusing on _large sample approximation_ and _asymptotic theory_:
+- **Foundational Research in Applied Probability and Statistics**, focusing on _large sample approximation_ and _asymptotic theory_:

-   Gaussian coupling theory that leverages structural information for faster convergence rates;
+  - Gaussian coupling theory that leverages structural information

-   Distributional approximations beyond the Gaussian regime, including statistical-physics models that capture Gaussian-to-non-Gaussian phase transitions.
+  - Distributional approximations beyond the Gaussian regime

- - **Causal Inference with Complex Data,** focusing on _uniform, finite sample uncertainty quantification_:
+- **Causal Inference with Complex Data**, focusing on _uniform, finite-sample uncertainty quantification_:

-   Uniform accuracy of machine learning methods for heterogeneous treatment effects and counterfactual distribution estimation;
+  - ML for heterogeneous treatment effects estimation

-   Inference under statistical-physics-inspired network interference that adapts between Gaussian and non-Gaussian limits;
+  - Inference under network interference

-   Spatial regression discontinuity methods with open source software.
+  - Spatial regression discontinuity methods with open-source software

 My work in practical causal problems often raise the theoretical questions I study, and the resulting theory yields procedures that are both principled and improved.